-Implementing the following strategies will help you combat the temptations that come from pleasure, possessions, and position.
+Implementing key strategies will help you combat the temptations that come from pleasure, possessions, and position.

 “For everything in the world — the cravings of sinful man, the lust of his eyes and the boasting of what he has and does — comes not from the Father but from the world” (1 John 2:16).

 Since the days of Adam and Eve, Satan has used three basic temptations to trip up believers.
 He used these same temptations on Jesus, and he uses them to attempt to undermine your ministry.

 The Bible describes these temptations as “the cravings of sinful people, the lust of their eyes and their boasting about what they have and do” (1 John 2:16, TNIV1).
 The King James Version renders them, “the lust of the flesh, and the lust of the eyes, and the pride of life.”
 But no matter how you translate this verse, it comes down to pleasure, possessions, and position.

 In ministry we can easily fall to these temptations.
 We are under constant pressure emotionally, intellectually, physically, and spiritually.
 And this increases the temptation to deal with the stress of ministry in a sinful way.